 - Re-applicants must meet all published deadlines for submission of applications and fees.
 Failure to submit applications on time will result in loss of priority.

 - Students who do not keep their accounts paid and up to date may be denied priority for housing in subsequent semesters or academic years.
 Students who have unpaid balances from prior semesters can be refused housing in subsequent semesters.

 Residence Hall Safety Tips

 - Nearly every theft from a residence hall room is through an unlocked door.

 - Always lock your door when the room is unoccupied or when you are sleeping.

 - Personal computers / laptops should be engraved and, in many cases secured.
 Call Public Safety (212) 772-4521 for more information.

-- If you have a guest be sure to instruct them to follow the residence hall rules (Hunter Living) requiring that you escort your guest while on campus at all times.
+- If you have a guest be sure to instruct them to follow the Residence Hall rules requiring that you escort your guest while on campus at all times.

 - Let your family, friends or your RA know if you are not going to be on campus for any length of time, weekends, holidays, etc.

 Our hours of operations are as follow: Monday thru Friday 9:00 AM -5:00 PM and our RA staff holds office hours between the hours of 6:00 PM - 11:00 PM from Monday thru Thursday.
 During the weekends they are available via phone or in their rooms.